-Counseling students are expected to participate as clients in an individual counseling experience and to provide written verification of at least 10 sessions during the time they are enrolled as graduate students.
+Counseling students are expected to participate as clients in an individual counseling experience and to provide written verification of at least 10 sessions while they are enrolled as graduate students.
 This requirement recognizes the value of such an experience in the continuing development of self-awareness and personal identity.
 It is also based on the belief that first-hand experience as a client bridges the gap between intellectual and emotional understanding of the client experience.
-Students will participate in individual counseling with a qualified counselor or mental health provider approved by the faculty advisor.
+Students will participate in individual counseling with a licensed counselor or mental health provider.
 This therapeutic experience should focus on personal growth and awareness rather than specific skills training.
 Students may not consider any program faculty as resources to fulfill this requirement.
 Clinical Mental Health Counseling faculty may be able to provide a list of local counselors.